Railk/T3S/README.md

 2. Checkout ST2 branch using <code>git checkout ST2</code>.

+### Project Settings:

+To use the plugin correctly you need to setup a project either via a .sublimets file or using the sublime-project file.

+When using .sublimets or a .sublime-project file, you need to open the folder where your project is with <code>file > open folder</code> or <code>project > open project</code> in Sublime Text.

+##### sublime-project file
+You can setup multiple root files
+You can indicate your typescript root files in your project_name.sublime-project like so :

+		"settings":
+		{
+			"typescript":
+			[
+				"path/from/project/folder/to/your/root/file_1.ts",
+				"path/from/project/folder/to/your/root/file_2.ts",
+				...
+			]
+		}

+##### .sublimets file:
+You can setup only one root file.
+You can create a .sublimets file in the folder containing the typescript root file

+		{
+			"root":"root_file_name.ts"
+		}

+If you don't chose either of these solutions the plugin wil launch a process for each file, making them not being able to talk to each other.

 ### Settings:
 You can acces the plugin settings from <code>Preferences > Packages Settings > T3S</code>, to modify the settings please copy the default settings inside the user settings one, and make your modification there otherwise your settings will be override by an update of the plugin.